anandadagit/APA-Express-Skeleton/README.md

-# Supermarket Stock Management System
+# Supermarket Stock Management System.

 ## Project Overview
 This project is a stock management system for a supermarket, built with Node.js, Express, and Sequelize ORM.